kubernetes-sigs/kwok/site/content/en/docs/user/metrics-configuration.md

 ## What is a Metrics?

 The [Metrics] is a [`kwok` Configuration][configuration] that allows users to define and simulate metrics endpoints exposed by kubelet.

-A Metrics resource has the following fields:
+The YAML below shows all the fields of a Metrics resource:

 ``` yaml
 kind: Metrics